Black Spots Comb-footed Spider

 Abdel-Ghani, Hassan & Sallam, 2023 Spiders as a bio-agent factor in a mango greenhouse at Giza Governorate, Egypt: 36, f.
 23a-b

-Singapore, Brunei, Egypt, Yemen.
+Brunei, Egypt, Singapore, Yemen.